 Her cast is out of tune, and Frannie Goldstein is not pleased, to say the least.

-- This Day in Jewish History / Jews arrive at Theresienstadt to create a lie
+- This Day / Jews Arrive at a Lie

 “Stop,” she shouts, standing on a chair to make her point.
 “I hear way too many notes.
 You’re not sitting up straight, and that’s why this is happening.”

 They give it another try.
 “Much, much better,” she says, as she waves her hands in time with the beat.
 “But let’s stop there while we still sound good.”

 It’s their weekly Tuesday afternoon rehearsal, and these 60 or so students at the Even Yehuda campus of the Walworth Barbour American International School in Israel, ranging in age from 8 to 18, are noticeably excited as they gear up for the big day.
 On April 2, they will kick off their first of six performances of Brundibar (Czech for “Bumblebee”), the children’s opera staged 55 times at Theresienstadt.

 At least one member of the audience will be able to compare the Israeli rendition with the original.

 Ela Weissberger, a member of the original cast, will be arriving from New York just to attend.
 The opera, written by the Jewish Czech composer Hans Krasa and librettist Adolf Hoffmeister, premiered in German-occupied Prague in 1938 at a Jewish orphanage.
 That was several years before the mass transports of Jews to Theresienstadt, the ghetto and “model” concentration camp set up by the Nazis in what is now the Czech Republic to con the world into thinking they were treating the Jews well.